1,000+ Opportunities

 SFY 24-25 FHN Grant Awards Community Needs Assessment - 2022 2022 Needs Assessment Report Community Needs Assessment - 2020 2020 Needs Assessment Report Community Needs Assessment - 2018 2018 Needs Assessment Report 2018 Commission on Aging Report (DRAFT June 2018) Department of Human Services Directory of State Agencies Director's Office Programs Phone, FAX, Hours & Location The Official State of Nevada Website ADA Technology And Accessibility Guidelines Nevada Digital Accessibility Website / Last updated 09/02/2025 This trout can grow up to 4 feet long, making it one of the largest native trout species in North America.

-Based on current listing details, eligibility includes: Nevada nonprofit and public entities specializing in disability services and independent living support.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nevada nonprofit and public entities specializing in disability services and independent living support.
+Confirm the full requirements in the official notice before applying.

 Healthy Community Fund - Medium Grants is a grant from the Health Foundation of La Porte (HFL) that funds health and wellness programs as well as capacity-building initiatives for nonprofits serving La Porte County, Indiana.
 Medium grants range from $25,001 to $100,000 and require a Letter of Inquiry (LOI) as a first step.
 For 2026, the grant portal opened January 9, LOI decisions were issued February 7, full applications were due March 20, and award decisions are expected June 12 with grant terms beginning July 1 or later.
 Eligible applicants are 501(c)(3) nonprofit organizations and governmental entities providing services or programs that benefit La Porte County residents.
 Applications must be submitted through HFL's online grant portal.